 At Rose Gums over 160 species of birds have been recorded.
 Your hosts Jon & Peta are keen naturalists and are more than happy to explain the uniqueness of this special place.
 Comprehensive environmental information is available in the treehouses.
 At Rose Gums all the endemics to the Wet Tropics have been recorded except the Golden Bowerbird.
 There are a variety of habitats at Rose Gums including wet sclerophyll (Rose Gums), upland rainforest, acacia regrowth, rainforest streams, reforestation plots, grasslands, gardens and a dam.
 Due to this diversity the bird life is not only abundant with some unique birds eg Blue-faced Parrot-finch, Victoria’s Riflebird, Tooth-billed Bowerbird and many more.
 More bird watching information: Bird List & Speciality Birds

-Also there are self-guided walks available with comprehensive interpretative information in all tree houses.
-It is not hard to spot at least 40 bird species on a morning tour on the property.
+There are self-guided walks available with comprehensive interpretative information in all houses.
+It is not hard to spot at least 40 bird species on a morning bird watch on the property.
 Within 50 kilometres of Rose Gums the list can grow to over 80 bird species in day.

 Rose Gums is very central to all the top birding spots and is an ideal base to see the rest of this amazingly diverse region.